hphelion/documentation/compute.network-guide.md

 tags: networking neutron

 ---
-# HP Cloud Networking Guide Overview
+# HP Cloud Networking Guide

-HP Cloud networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
+HP Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
 It is based on OpenStack Networking open source software.

 This guide covers: